SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ## Styling Applications
 @cha_style

+status: spellchecked

-In this chapter we will see how to use custom styles in Spec applications.
-We will start to present styles and then build a little editor as the one displayed hereafter.
+In this chapter, we will see how to use custom styles in Spec applications.
+We will start to present styles and then build a little editor like the one displayed hereafter.

-We will show that an application in Spec manages styles and let you adapt the look of a presenter as shown in Figure *@style1@*.
+We will show that an application in Spec manages styles and lets you adapt the look of a presenter as shown in Figure *@style1@*.

 ![Building a little styling editor.](figures/style1.png width=80&label=style1)